The Devon Net Zero Innovation Fund

 Innovative packaging solutions

-Following their application to the Devon Net Zero Innovation Fund, we have linked the company with expertise within the University to assist with identifying new market opportunities and designing innovative and disruptive packaging solutions.
+Following their application to the Devon Net Zero Innovation Fund, we linked the company with expertise within the University to assist with identifying new market opportunities and designing innovative and disruptive packaging solutions.

 Prestige Packaging has been supplying print and packaging for over 25 years from their factory in Plympton, Devon.
 They are already finding ways to minimise their environmental impact by sourcing boxboard from FSC® certified wood products and polyester films that are 100% recyclable.